jbowkett/CV/shortened-version.md

 practices employing SOLID design to deliver clean code continuously into production.

-### Employment History
+## EMPLOYMENT HISTORY

-**January 2015 - Present • Senior Principal Consultant, Head of Engineering, Digital Consulting • [Excelian][], London**
+### January 2015 - Present • Senior Principal Consultant, Head of Engineering, Digital Consulting • [Excelian][], London ###

-Excelian is the financial services vertical for Luxoft.
+Excelian is the financial services Line of business for Luxoft.
 The Digital Consulting Practice specialise in delivering large outsourced projects in technologies such as :  UI/UX, AI/ML, cloud/devops and big/fast data.
 I have held several roles during my tenure from Blockchain Lead to Head of